I'm trying to come to terms with something I find both benign and monstrous, and that is the fact of writing poetry.

 Benign because, well, what are poems?
 Nothing.
 Just words.
-And monstrous, because the nothing of poetry is in fact something: the self sliding out and turning, to face itself.
+And monstrous, because the nothing of poetry is in fact something: the self sliding out and turning.
 Almost, but not quite, a mirror.
 Where narrative is words following an idea, I think in poetry, often it's the words that lead.
 Someone at work recently chided me that all poetry was 'heart vomit'.
 It's true, the words do just come out.
 But equally I find myself tethered to them as if I am on a leash.

 It went like this, with tiny in-line paintings of flowers, a rising sun, and the night sky, like watercolour emojis: